dummifiedme/TheNotebook/NotesVault/PARA System/0 Inbox/SR Polity Lecture 6.md

 ### Changes at the Union level
 1. Introduction of the dyarchy at the union level.
-2. Division of the subjects into transfered and reserved
+2. Division of the subjects into transferred and reserved
 3. However in practice dyarchy also never came into existence.

 ### Other changes by GoI Act 1935